Try out Acorn TV with a 7-day free trial

 Known in English as Money Heist, this Spanish Netflix original revolves around an elaborate heist that takes place over several days at the Royal Mint of Spain.
 A group of thieves take hostages and lock themselves into the facility, all part of an elaborate plan to escape with millions of euros.

 Melodramatic and highly addictive, this drama is the kind of show best enjoyed binged, so there’s no wonder it made its way onto Netflix’s generous library of foreign content.
 Soon after, it even became the most-watched foreign series on the service.
 If you don’t mind subtitles, you’ll be in for a delicious and twisty tale of manipulation and revolt.
+The final season of La Casa de Papel will air in two parts – the first premieres on 3 September, with the second to follow on 3 December.

 Cast: Úrsula Corberó, Itziar Ituño, Álvaro Morte, Miguel Herrán, Paco Tous, Pedro Alonso